kevin-wong/mac-settings/README.md

 ##### less
-Use key bindings so navigation is consistent with vim key bindings:
+Use key bindings so navigation is consistent with the vim key bindings below.

-w to scroll up <br/>
-s to scroll down

 Mac comes with `lesskey`, which allows key binding on less, disabled.
 Use the version that does: